Garbled QXL display after kexec breaks the "Memory erasure" scenario on Stretch

 Oh, and yes, I do agree that this is an acceptable change.
 Let's just be careful to take this into account next time the amount of unwiped memory increases (the warning will help us!).

-#6 Updated by anonym about 3 years ago
+#6 Updated by anonym over 3 years ago

 Thanks!
 But for some reason this doesn't work either